dhiyaneshwarpv/dhiyaneshwarpv/README.md

 # 💫 About Me:
-I'm a CSE (IoT & Automation) undergraduate at SASTRA University.
+I'm a CSE (IoT & Automation) undergraduate.
 I'm currently beginning my learning curve so I'm always open to new ideas and exposure.
 I'm interested in learning web development, and I'm looking forward to collaborating with people on beginner-friendly projects.

 ## 🌐 Socials: